 top of page

-HORITCULTURE THERAPY
+HORITCULTURE PROGAM

 There's nothing quite like the experience of digging in the dirt, planting a seed, watching it grow and develop into something beautiful.
-At Tri-Valley, we're proud to offer a unique Horticulture Therapy program to individuals with intellectual/developmental disabilities.
+At Tri-Valley, we're proud to offer a unique Horticulture program to individuals with intellectual/developmental disabilities.
 This service gives those we serve the opportunity to learn new skills, gain knowledge and types of plants and their needs, and gives them the opportunity to care for something else.

 WHAT IS HORTICULTURE THERAPY?